Friday Fish Fries In Chicago

 1939 W Byron St. - Roscoe Village

 Looking to literally spice things up?
-Try Basant's fish Amritsari — fish fried in batter and a blend of spices with a side of mint chutney (It still comes with fries of course!).
+Try Basant's fish Amritsari — fish fried in batter and a blend of spices with a side of mint chutney (It still comes with seasoned fries, of course!).

 Mrs. Murphy's & Sons Irish Bistro